ascorbic/unpic-img/docs/src/content/img/astro.md

 or set the `placeholder` option on the image service.

 > Please note that placeholders are currently only supported for Astro
 > components and not for components from other UI frameworks.
+They also cannot
+> be used for local images - in this case they will be ignored and no background
+> will be shown.